spackows/THINK-2019_Scavenger_hunt/README.md

 The file `_negative.zip` contains imags of only backgrounds, to be used as a negative class in training the model.

-#### Tips
+#### Tips and comments
 - <p>With the IBM Watson Visual Recognition service, you can use images as small as 224 x 224 pixels with no loss of performance.
-So, preprocessing training images to be 224 x 224  can make life easier (faster upload times, for example.)</p>
+So, preprocessing training images to be 224 x 224  can make life easier (faster upload times, for example, than when using larger images.)</p>
-- <p>The usual best practice is to "make sure that the backgrounds in your training images are comparable to what you expect to classify."
+- <p>The guidelines recommend to "make sure that the backgrounds in your training images are comparable to what you expect to classify."
 In our scavenger hunt scenario, the run-time background might vary.
 So, the sample training images include a varity of possible backgrounds.</p>
 - <p>The guidelines recommend including at least 50 training images in each class.
 (The sample training data here has 50 images for each class.)
-Anecdotally, we have had surprising success even with fewer images per class.
-So if you don't have 50 images for one or more class, try to train the model with what you have, because it might work well enough for you.</p>
+Anecdotally, we have had success even with fewer images per class.
+So if you don't have 50 images for one or more classes, try to train the model with what you have, because it might work well enough for you.</p>
+- <p>Because objects might be in any orientation in a scavenger hunt scenario, the training data includes images of the objects positioned every which way.
+For use cases where you know the run-time orientation of objects being classified, this might not be what you want to do.</p>
+- <p>Anecdotally, including a negative class in training isn't always needed.
+Experiment to determine what works best for your case.</p>
+- <p>The guidelines recommend that the subject in the images take up at least 1/3 of the image.
+In our case, we made a guess about where people playing a scavenger hunt would position their camera.
+This meant that the measuring tape and hockey tape would be smaller in the training images than the other objects.</p>

 See: [IBM Watson Visual Recognition guidelines for good training](https://console.bluemix.net/docs/services/visual-recognition/customizing.html#customizing-guidelines-training)